yosefAssef/Data-612/README.md

 # Data-612
-## Assignment03
+## Assignment04
 1.I import needed libraries

-2. import the baseball data from github
+2. import  2 data set from baseball data

-3. using sns.distplot visualize distribustion of games the teams lost
+3. using pd.merge to merge the two dataset using yearID and PlayerID columns

-4. using sns.heatmap to show any relationships  between the variables.
+4. identify the missing values on the marge data set using .isnull()

-5. i import the salaries data from github
+5 using .shape to count the number of columns and rows on the marge data set

-6. using sns.lineplot visulatize a salary change over time.(line graphs used to track changes over time)
+6. using .isnull().sum() count the missing values on the data set

-7. using sns.barplot viusla salary differnt btween NL and AL .(bar graphs used to count discrete variables)
+7. clean the data set from the missing values by fillning NA with 0 uning  .fillna(0)